 Enjoy Your Beautiful Hair

 Have you noticed your thick, luscious hair since you got pregnant?
 Pregnancy doesn’t cause your hair to get thicker even though you could swear that it is.
-During pregnancy, your hair grows differently causing all the new growth to elongate and they stay attached to your scalp longer.
+During pregnancy, your hair grows differently causing all the new growth to elongate and stay attached to your scalp longer.
 I hate to break it to you but your hair will begin falling out in huge clumps around 4 months postpartum.

 Pregnancy can do a number on your bones and joints if you don’t get enough calcium in your diet or a supplement.
 As your baby grows, they leach the vitamins and minerals from your bones and joints so that your baby gets the right amount.